-Summer is over and the holiday season is just around the corner, but there’s all of October to take in.
+Summer is over and the holiday season is just around the corner, but there’s all of fall to take in.
 What’s the best way to spend these last few weeks before the holiday frenzy starts and winter sets in?
 We’ve got a few ideas and most of them involve grabbing as much outdoors as you can.

 Valley Zipline Tours in Lancaster, Ohio, (about 90 miles from Wilmington RV Campground) has nine different lines to try as you soar over the trees on this 53-acre zipline adventure park.
 Mica Moon Zip Tours in Liberty Lake, Washington, (about 50 miles from Little Diamond RV Campground) has a variety of zipline adventures including a combo that mixes an aerial treetop and a zipline adventure.
 Hang on!